The Falling Soldier: Authenticity debate

-October 7, 2015 "Capa statue" by Ervin Herve Loranth modeled after The Falling Soldier.
+October 7, 2015 "Capa statue" by Ervin Herve Loranth in Budapest, modeled after The Falling Soldier.
 The sculpture was criticized and later destroyed.

 While some, including one of Capa's biographers, Richard Whelan, have defended the photograph's authenticity, doubts have been raised since 1975.
 Staging photos was a common occurrence during the Spanish Civil War because of limits imposed upon photojournalists' freedom of movement: unable to go to active fronts, or cordoned off when they were, photographers resorted to pictures of soldiers feigning combat.
 It had been claimed that the photograph was taken at the battle site of Cerro Muriano, but research suggests it was taken in the town of Espejo, about 50 km away.

 A 2007 documentary, La sombra del iceberg, claims that the picture was staged and that Frederico Borrell García is not the individual in the picture.
 In José Manuel Susperregui's 2009 book Sombras de la Fotografía (Shadows of Photography), he concludes that the photograph was not taken at Cerro Muriano but at another location about 50 km away.
 Susperregui determined the location of the photograph by examining the background of other photographs from the same sequence as the Falling Soldier, in which a range of mountains can be seen.
 He then e-mailed images to librarians and historians in towns near Córdoba, asking if they recognized the landscape, and received a positive response from the Spanish town of Espejo.
 Because Espejo was miles away from the battle lines when Capa was there, Susperregui said this meant that the Falling Soldier photograph was staged, as were all the others in the same series, supposedly taken on the front.